tinhmv-2922/tinhmv-2922/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other hardworking coder
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Company's projects
 - ⚡  I love to photography and design

 ### Connect with me: